Mingyang-Li/moneyapp-api/README.md

 ## ⁉️ Challenges & workarounds
 1. Rate limit from Notion API => migrate table to real DB (Done)
-2. DB data isn't in sync with data from Notion => need Notion webhook to setup triggers but none available
+2. DB data isn't in sync with data from Notion => need Notion webhook to setup triggers but none available, current plan is to manually update DB from time to time
-3. API is accessible to public (not safe as it contains personal finance data) => Setup authorisation for access (in progress)
+3. Locking GraphQL API access to only accessible by myself (It's hard to find out-of-box auth solutions for Nest + GraphQL + Auth0), need to fully grasp how auth works under the hood

 ## 🛠️ Infrastructure
 1. Database: [PostgreSQL](https://www.postgresql.org/)